Why do Learning Tablets for school use make sense in today’s times

 Going back to the Netflix example.
 Basis the kind of shows and movies you watch, Netflix on its own starts showing you a similar set of shows/movies which will interest you under a section called “Recommended”.
 The technology engine behind Netflix is constantly understanding you and then delivering to you what you are most likely to watch.

 That’s the leverage that technology can bring.
-Technology in today’s times can better understand your habits, your nature, even your mood and then give you something which will proactively engage you.
+Technology in today’s times can better understand your habits, your nature, and even your mood and then give you something which will proactively engage you.

 Can we replicate this in our classrooms?